 Choose what to splurge on.

-It’s okay to eat the food you love.
+It’s okay to eat the food you love during your healthy holidays.
 Just do it mindfully.

 Savor the season.